USDA-ARS-NWRC/smrf/docs/dist_methods.rst

 Most meterological variables used in SMRF have an underlying elevational gradient.
 Therefore, all of the distribution methods can estimate the gradient from the measurement data and apply the elevational gradient to the DEM during distribution.
-Here, the theory of how the elevational gradient is calcualted, removed from the data, and reapplied after distirbution is explained.
+Here, the theory of how the elevational gradient is calculated, removed from the data, and reapplied after distirbution is explained.
 All the distribution methods follow this pattern and detrending can be ignored by setting ``detrend: False`` in the configuration.